5 Biggest Mistakes Students Make While Studying for USMLE Step 1

 I see some students speed through their first pass of the UWorld QBank so that they have time to complete it the much-recommended “two times.”
 It’s debatable whether one pass is sufficient; my take is that the second pass of UWorld isn’t vital if students do well on their first one, study effectively, and learn from their mistakes.
 Rather than doing a full second pass, some students make flashcards for the topics they got wrong in the first pass.
 Then, after a consistent review of their flashcards, they do 40Q sets of the “incorrect” questions.
 Often, they get all the questions right the second time because they have now covered the challenging information so thoroughly.

 In brief, one near-perfect pass of UWorld is better than multiple less rigorous passes.
-I have actually seen too many rigorous passes be damaging and even decrease students from an average Step 1 score to a low Step 1 score.
+I have actually seen too many rigorous passes be damaging and even decrease students’ probability of passing.
 Remember!
 Speed rounds of UWorld don’t help you learn the information that you need.
 It will only give you a false sense of satisfaction that you “got through” the QBank.
 However, if you do actually finish your first pass of UWorld with a fair amount of time left before your exam, it is still beneficial to do a second pass of UWorld, emphasizing your missed and marked questions.
 This is especially true if you started early (perhaps using UWorld alongside your classes), and it’s been a while since you last completed the questions.

 3) Spending Too Little or Too Much Time Reviewing Explanations